EndPointCorp/end-point-blog/2022/04/12/quartz-schduler-as-a-service.html.md

 Besides its advanced features, most basic and frequently used feature is job scheduling and job execution.
 Some frameworks like `Spring Scheduler` has their integration practice using Quartz-Scheduler which allows using its default scheduling method.

-In this post I am going to tell you a different approach to show how we can use Quartz Scheduler to schedule our jobs using different approach.
+In this post I am going to tell you a different approach to show how we can use Quartz Scheduler to schedule our jobs.
 We actually still be using the existing scheduling mechanism of Quartz but we're going to show how we can manage the scheduled and unscheduled jobs online.
 This way you can manage all the available jobs or create new ones on the fly.

 # Quartz-Scheduler as a Service

 Previously I led development of an enterprise `Business Service Management` software to replace IBM's TBSM product at a major Telco company in Turkey.
 This was a challenging project and it really got its place in the customer environment after a successful release.

 Scheduled KPI retrieval and background reporting jobs had been a significant part of this project as well.
 KPIs were either internal business service availability and health metrics or measured metrics calculated and stored in external datasources.
-Reports are also another scheduling job needing part since there always are predefined interval reports also your customer can be in a need to create their own scheduled jobs for getting various reports to various recipients.
+Reports are also another schedulable jobs  as many organizations need the data to be reported in certain intervals.

 In an enterprise web-app having such needs you would need to allow your customer to create their own customized scheduled jobs (KPIs, reports etc.) in an easily managable way.
 For doing this I came up with a simple solution by blending the existing Quartz-Scheduler scheduling mechanism with some spice.